 Springvale is a leafy suburb that offers many features for both young and old.
 With its wide streets and quiet suburbia, you can enjoy the best of both worlds with quick access to a central train station, freeways and an abundance of amenities.
 For people looking to get their feet wet in the real estate market, Springvale is a great place to start.

-Curious to learn more about suburbs in the city of Greater Dandenong?
-Check our suburb profile review on Keysborough to find out more.
+Curious to learn more about other nearby suburbs?
+Check our suburb profile review on Clayton to find out more.